OFFIS-mosaik/mosaik/docs/overview.rst

 to nodes in the power grid.
 Some of the households will also get a PV module.
 The monitoring / analysis tool will be connected to the power grid's transformer node.
-When we connect all these :term:`entities <entity>`, we also tell mosaik about the data flows between them (e.g., active power feed-in from the PV modules to a grid node).
+When we connect all these :term:`entities <entity>`, we also tell mosaik about the data-flows between them (e.g., active power feed-in from the PV modules to a grid node).

-When we finally start the simulation, mosaik requests the simulators to perform simulation steps and exchanges data between them according to the data flows described in the scenario.
+When we finally start the simulation, mosaik requests the simulators to perform simulation steps and exchanges data between them according to the data-flows described in the scenario.
 For our simple example, that would roughly look like
 this: